piebug/tutorial-react/README.md

 This was my first foray into React and will hopefully be a good reference for the future 🐱‍💻 - although some of the code written here is already considered outdated!
 I will most likely also use this project as a React sandbox for practicing new techniques later on.

+Additionally, I implemented [Katie McTigue's method for creating a dark mode](https://medium.com/@katiemctigue/how-to-create-a-dark-mode-in-sass-609f131a3995) as a way of practicing Sass.
+Her guide was really well-written and super easy to follow, and I had a blast fiddling with all the things.

 ## Setup

 ### Create React App